bensk/CS9/_posts/Python/2016-12-08-🐢-lab-1-1-with-python.md

 # Geometric Fun Times™

-In this lab, you will write a Python programg to draw some simple shapes on the stage.
+In this lab, you will write a Python program to draw some simple shapes on the stage.

 ## 1. Drawing a square